-Here is a clip from the end of the BHCC Policy consultation response:
+Here is a clip from theinternal consultee response provided by the BHCC Policy team:

 This is a shocking rebuke!!!!!
 But it is also just one example too of expert condemnation of the application, over and above the felt need to chastise the HSNF.
 Go to the Planning Register and input address/planning ID number and read what Arboriculture has to say, what Housing has to say.
 Actually, look at THIS from what Housing has to say: there is no affordable identified, no wheelchair accessible identified.
 And space standards are homed in on.
 Some 25% of the 188 flats do not meet nationally described space standards!